subspace/protocol-specs/docs/consensus/proof_of_time.md

 1. Retrieve the parent block's PoT parameters and derive the expected PoT input for the current slot.
 2. Verify that the current block's proof-of-time output is valid according to the parent-derived input and parameters.
-3. Compare the PoT values in the header to the local view of the PoT chain.

-If the proof-of-time included in the block header covers local proofs that have already been verified, the block's PoT passes validation.
+3. If the proof-of-time verification passes, the block's PoT is considered valid.

-If the proof-of-time is not consistent with local view or the local view is missing some required slots — do necessary verification, including proving.
+Some proofs may be cached locally from previous gossip or evaluation, allowing nodes to skip redundant verification for already-validated PoT values.